vtur18/meme-generator/README.md

 of different ingestors to pull quotes from CSV, Docx, PDF, Txt files into a [quotes, author] list.
 Random Images are scanned in meme.py and app.py and feed to MemeEngine module to add the quotes to the images.

+Sources for this project:
+Udacity class, knowledge base questions and answers and google searches.